redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 Test executes any tests which are available and part of your application.
 (This is NOT-YET-IMPLEMENTED in odo)

-All of these commands are needed to: build the program, execute the code, debug the application and run any applicable tests.
+All of these commands are needed to: build the program, execute the program, debug the application and run any applicable tests.
 ```yaml
 commands:
 - exec: